 Don’t always draw and fire, just draw and get on target.
 Practice re-holstering the piece as well.
 Practice until you become very smooth.
 Presenting the firearm leads into the firing grip.
 At very short range, one-handed fire should be practiced.

 From what range will you be engaging the target?
-Common sense, and a great deal of study, tells us that three to five yards is the average combat distance — occasionally stretching to seven yards.
+Common sense and a great deal of study tell us that three to five yards is the average combat distance — occasionally stretching to seven yards.
 While I like to think I would be able to successfully engage an active shooter at middle rifle range, that is a whole other skill that demands a different set of practice rules.
-Practice getting the pistol out and ready and firing at three – seven yards.
+Practice getting the pistol out and ready and firing at three to seven yards.
 Let’s just lope along until we are ready to run.

 I am going off track for a moment to discuss hardware.
 You don’t need thousands of dollars worth of weapons and equipment.
 We are not traveling to win the open division of the Steel Challenge.
 We are practicing for combat at modest range.